-- 1. Attend to any physical medical needs first.
-Make sure the child is safe, warm, and dry. - 2.
-Calm yourself -- this will help calm the child. - 3.
-Tell the child it is OK to cry, to tremble or shake.
+1. Attend to any physical medical needs first.

+2. Make sure the child is safe, warm, and dry.

+3. Calm yourself first -- this will help calm the child.

+4. Tell the child it is OK to cry, to tremble or shake.
 Gently hold them and say "It's OK.
 It's all right to cry / feel angry.
-Just let the shaking happen." - 4.
-Listen to the child and tell them their emotions are OK.
-Don't try to talk them out of their feelings or make them hush up. - 5.
-Later, ask the child about what happened.
+Just let the shaking happen."

+5. Listen to the child and tell them their emotions are OK.
+Don't try to talk them out of their feelings or make them hush up.

+6. Later, ask the child about what happened.
 Use toys or puppets.
 Go slowly so they are not overwhelmed.
 Ask what they are feeling in their body, where they feel it, what it's like.
 Stop and reassure them, then come back later when they are calm.

-02-07: Feedback:will@freedom-center.org.
-Sources: Peter Levine, Judith Herman.
+Created 5-4-06.
+Send feedback and suggestions to: will@freedomcenter.org.
+Resources: Books by Peter Levine, Judith Herman.